 Blockchain is primarily associated with cryptocurrencies.
 However, it ranks high amongst the technologies poised to bring better visibility and transparency to the supply chain.

 Blockchain lets you create an immutable record of transactions.
-Therefore, it is well-situated to track the origin of information about goods, verify that transactions data is authentic, and build trust in shared details (for example, that of a supplier).
+Therefore, it is well-situated to track the origin of information about goods, verify that transaction data is authentic, and build trust in shared details (for example, that of a supplier).

 As a result, it can facilitate you to track and trace the chain of custody of goods.
 This will help prevent any leakage, identify counterfeit items or fraud, figure out at-risk suppliers, and form transparency.